Scars

 Scars are part of what makes us unique.

-Dwelling on our peculiar trauma can be a comforting way to develop that uniqueness.
+Dwelling on our peculiar trauma is a comforting way to develop that uniqueness.

 I like scars.